MarcKarasek/rpi_rgb_ledmatrix-kerneldriver/Readme.txt

 Linux version 4.1.20-v7+ (dc4@dc4-XPS13-9333) (gcc version 4.9.3 (crosstool-NG crosstool-ng-1.22.0-88-g8460611) ) #867 SMP Wed Mar 23 20:12:32 GMT 2016

 gcc (Raspbian 4.9.2-10) 4.9.2

+In order for udev to correctly create the /dev/gpioleddriver device, you will need to copy the 10.local.rules file in the repository to you local /etc/udev/rules.d